rockowitz/ddcutil/README.md

 =======

 **The loss of access to www.ddcutil.com, which began the afternoon of Sunday, May 10 has been fixed.
-If you're curious about what happened see the [discussion](https://github.com/rockowitz/ddcutil/discussions/610)**
+If you're curious about what happened, see this [discussion](https://github.com/rockowitz/ddcutil/discussions/610).**

 **ddcutil** is a Linux program for querying and changing monitor settings, such as